 From time to time, changes in tax laws or regulations may be proposed or enacted that could adversely affect our overall tax liability.
 For example, the U.S. tax legislation enacted on December 22, 2017 represents a significant overhaul of the U.S. federal tax code.
 This tax legislation significantly reduced the U.S. statutory corporate tax rate and made other changes that could have a favorable impact on our overall U.S. federal tax liability in a given period.
 However, the tax legislation also included a number of provisions, including, but not limited to, the limitation or elimination of various deductions or credits (including for interest expense and for performance-based compensation under Section 162(m)), the imposition of taxes on certain cross-border payments or transfers, the changing of the timing of the recognition of certain income and deductions or their character, and the limitation of asset basis under certain circumstances, that could significantly and adversely affect our U.S. federal income tax position.
 The legislation also made significant changes to the tax rules applicable to insurance companies and other entities with which we do business.
 We are continuing to evaluate the overall impact of this tax legislation on our operations and U.S. federal income tax position.
-There can be no assurance that changes in tax laws or regulations, both within the U.S. and the other jurisdictions in which we operate, will not materially and adversely affect our effective tax rate, tax payments, financial condition and results of operations.
+There can be no assurance that changes in tax laws or regulations, both within the U.S. and the other purisdictions in which we operate, will not materially and adversely affect our effective tax rate, tax payments, financial condition and results of operations.
+Similarly, changes in tax laws and regulations that impact our customers and counterparties or the economy generally may also impact our financial condition and results of operations.